haywalk/doomsday/README.md

 then that of the given year, then finding the given day's offset from the first doomsday of the month, which is its offset from the year's anchor day.

-This program is written in Python 3.9.
-It is licensed under the [GNU GPL, version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).
-It was written by Hayden Walker ([www.haywalk.ca](https://www.haywalk.ca/)) on 2021-12-15.
+This program is written in C. It is licensed under the [GNU GPL, version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+It was written by Hayden Walker ([www.haywalk.ca](https://www.haywalk.ca/)), originally on 2021-12-15 in Python 3, then re-written in C on 2022-01-11.